TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D DART_TESTING_TIMEOUT=<maxSeconds>

 where ``<maxSeconds>`` is the number of wall-clock seconds.
-This value gets scaled by `<Project>_SCALE_TEST_TIMEOUT_TESTING_TIMEOUT`_ and then set as the varaible ``TimeOut`` in the generated file ``DartConfiguration.tcl`` which is directly read by the ``ctest`` exectuable.
-By default ,there is no timeout limit set so it is a good idea to set some default limit just so tests don't hang and run forever.
+This value gets scaled by `<Project>_SCALE_TEST_TIMEOUT`_ and then set as the varaible ``TimeOut`` in the generated file ``DartConfiguration.tcl`` which is directly read by the ``ctest`` exectuable.
+By default, there is no timeout limit set for many tests so it is a good idea to set some default limit just so tests don't hang and run forever.
 For example, when an MPI program has a defect, it can easily hang forever until it is manually killed.
 If killed by a timeout, CTest will kill the test process all of its child processes correctly.

 NOTES: